icure/icure-kotlin-sdk/docs/ContactApi.md

 <a name="filterServicesBy"></a>
 # **filterServicesBy**
-> PaginatedListServiceDto filterServicesBy(body, startDocumentId, limit)
+> PaginatedListServiceDto filterServicesBy(filterChainService, startDocumentId, limit)

 List services for the current user (HcParty) or the given hcparty in the filter